Henry Harford: Death and legacy

 Henry Harford died in 1835.
 His estates were left to his oldest surviving son, Frederick Paul Harford.

-Henry Harford’s claim to Maryland was exploited for years after his death in 1835.
+Henry Harford's claim to Maryland was exploited for years after his death in 1835.
 The last major case was the United States Supreme Court case Morris v.
-United States (174 U.S. 196, 198), in 1899, in which one of Harford’s descendants attempted to claim a part of the Potomac River from the District of Columbia.
+United States, in 1899, in which one of Harford's descendants attempted to claim a part of the Potomac River from the District of Columbia.

 Harford County is named in his honor.